oweb36/mws-docs/Characters/Air Conditioners/CKHSC.md

 ## Identity

-He is a Panasonic CS-C24CKH-7.
+He is a Panasonic CS-C24CKH-7 [air conditioner](Air%20Conditioners.md).
 His name is pronounced as Check-See.

 He was born in 2003.
 He is a cisgender and heterosexual male (he/him) because he is too old to be bothered with LGBTQ.
 If skin color matters, CKHSC is white.